berkesas/Katip4/README.md

 # Features

 - Access the UI via the Word Ribbon menu.
+- Edit spelling using a dialog window.
+- Edit spelling using right-click context menu.
 - Change/Change All misspelled words with suggestions.
 - Ignore Once/Ignore All options for the current spellchecking session.
 - Add words to the permanent user dictionary.
 - Change the UI display language of the add-in.
 - Change the spelling language based on available languages.
 - Toggle auto spellcheck and auto clear spellcheck functionalities on/off.
-- Customize the color used for highlighting misspellings.
+- Customize the color and underline style used for highlighting misspellings.
 - Load additional dictionaries from a specified folder.
 - Navigate through misspellings efficiently.
 - Customize the set of characters considered as word separators.